Apoc70/Set-MailboxQuota/README.md

 # Set-MailboxQuota.ps1

-Set default mailbox and mailbox database quotas per Exchange Server 2013/2016 mailbox or mailbox database
+Set default mailbox and mailbox database quotas for an  Exchange Server mailbox or mailbox database

 ## Description

-This script configures the IssueWarning, ProhibitSend and ProhibitSendAndReceive attributes for Exchange Server 2013/2016 databases
+This script configures the IssueWarning, ProhibitSend and ProhibitSendAndReceive attributes for Exchange Server 2013/2016/2019 mailboxes or databases

 ## Parameters